The best time to visit Olympic National Park is in July and August when the weather is at its best.

-The best time for tide-pooling in Olympic National Park is between the months of March to September.
+The best time for tide-pooling in Olympic National Park is from March to September.

 These warmer periods of the year bring plenty of marine life to the shore.
 Early in this season is also when the whales begin to migrate, and there is a chance you can view them from shore.

 Some of the animals that you should watch out for include rock crabs, sea stars, pricklebacks, wolf eels, barnacles, brittle stars, sea snails, and clams.
 Always be careful when going tide-pooling since the tide coming in and out can be dangerous and trap you in some of the more remote areas of these beaches.